-Prerequisite: CINEMA 001, CINEMA 002, CINEMA 003, CINEMA 004 or CINEMA 018
+Prerequisite: CINEMA 001, CINEMA 002, CINEMA 003, CINEMA 004 or CINEMA 018 nonlinear editing software.

-In this introduction to the art and craft of editing, the student gains storytelling and digital editing skills using the latest nonlinear editing software.
 The student receives hands-on experience editing various projects and exercises with footage provided to them in class, and applies techniques to learn matching action, screen direction, timing, shot connotation, character, emotion, pacing, and rhythm.
 Students also edit their own footage and learn how to practically apply various theoretical concepts of editing to create a compelling story.
 Projects will be reviewed and analyzed in class and the student will gain an understanding and appreciation of editing aesthetics and history.